squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 Check that the region and EC2 metal instance(s) you choose are supported for Nutanix Cloud Cluster : https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Clusters-AWS:aws-clusters-aws-xi-supported-regions-metals.html

-If you don't need a Jumpbox VM, you can delete [jumbox.tf](jumbox.tf) file.
+If you don't need a Jumpbox VM and its associated resources, you can delete [jumbox.tf](jumbox.tf) file.

 To get AMI ID  for the Windows Server Jumbox in the choosen region :